NHERI Summer Institute

 • Technology Transfer

-• K-12 Educator Training (for K-12 educators)
+• K-12 Educator Training (for K-12 education consultants)

 The Summer Institute will host representatives from the 11 universities and 12 NHERI sites.
 Selected in-person attendees will meet with representatives and learn about: